cygni/snakebot-client-js/README.md

 ## Getting started with your first game

-_To get going and playing your first game is simple!_
+_To get going and playing your first game is quite simple!_

 Open ./snakepit/slither.ts in your favourite editor.
-This file represents your snakebot and is equipped with all the necessary tools needed to survive in the snakepit.
+This file represents your snakebot and is equipped with all the necessary tools needed to survive inside the snakepit.

 To unleash your snake into the testing grounds, issue the following command in your terminal: